Influencing Humans to Conform to Preference Models for RLHF: Conclusion

+Results for all interventions are summarized in Table \ref{tab:resultssummary}.
 Our findings suggest that human training and preference elicitation interfaces should be viewed as essential tools for improving alignment in RLHF.
-Appendix \ref{sec:practicalityapp} details the potential practicality of our approach; the \textsc{Trained} and \textsc{Question} interventions demonstrate promise for real-world application.
-Notably, the \textsc{Question} experiment offers a viable path forward by influencing human preferences towards a specific preference model without requiring knowledge of the ground-truth reward function, while the \textsc{Trained} experiment establishes a foundation for extending this methodology to real-world domains.
+Notably, the \textsc{Trained} and \textsc{Question} experiments offer a viable path forward by influencing human preferences towards a specific preference model to learn more human-aligned reward functions, and they establish a foundation for exploring other effective methods to influence human preferences and extend this methodology to real-world domains.
+Our results further highlight that the interface and training procedures used to elicit these judgments can systematically influence how preferences are expressed, and therefore which aspects of human reward functions become legible to the learning algorithm.